onddi/portfolio/README.md

 ## Studio 4 (Processing)
 A collection of course projects done with Processing.
 Includes an interactive painting, interactive GDP map and a bird hunting game originally designed for Phidget controllers.
 ## Mindbang (Java)
 Java course final project.
-The two-player artillery game.
+A two-player artillery game.